Charleston & Savannah Itinerary: A Lowcountry Road Trip

 This barrier island off the coast of Charleston is popular with locals and visitors alike who enjoy swimming, fishing, kayaking, and spending time in nature surrounded by wildlife.

-Get 12 more excursion ideas in my article all about day trips from Charleston.
+If you’re interested in more excursion ideas, check out my post about day trips from Charleston.

 Where to eat in Charleston